bonniepan02/rebel-alliance/others/strategy.md

 - Are the basis of components that can be used in many software systems

 Design principle:
-Identify the aspects of your application that vary and separate them from what stays the same Here is another way to think about this principle: take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.
+Identify the aspects of your application that vary and separate them from what stays the same.
+Here is another way to think about this principle: take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.